Community Economic Development Connector

 Serving in Colombia

 Learn more about the Volunteer experience in Colombia: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-During the Pre-Service Training of 11 weeks, couples will each live with a different host family in separate homes in order to assure maximum language acquisition and cultural integration.
+During the 11-week Pre-Service Training, couples will each live with a different host family in separate homes in order to promote maximum language acquisition and cultural integration.
 During their 24 months of service, couples will live together in their own housing.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?